Races with Changing Faces - Major Races

 Sela, Tasha Yar's half-Romulan daughter from a parallel timeline, looks like a Romulan without protruding cranial bones.
 Her haircut would conceal much but not all of the V-shaped bones like typical "purebred" Romulans have them.
 On a side note, her initially extremely V-shaped bang in TNG: "Redemption, Part I" is much less pronounced as soon as in the second part of the double episode and in TNG: "Unification II".
 Crewman Tarses from TNG: "The Drumhead", a quarter-Romulan who always passed as being three quarter human and one quarter Vulcan, even has a completely smooth forehead.
 Hence, we may deduce that the protruding bones are a recessive trait that would likely fade away in combinations of Romulan and alien DNA.

 Romulans seem to have no trouble passing as Vulcans, or the other way round.
 The first case in point is T'Pel, the Vulcan dignitary from TNG: "Data's Day" who turns out to be a Romulan spy named Selak.
 The bones may have been surgically submerged to allow her to pose as a Vulcan.
 But we also get the impression that Vulcans and Romulans are still genetically identical for the most part.
 When Data and Beverly examine DNA traces from T'Pel's alleged transporter accident and compare them with what they believe is T'Pel's actual genome, they don't notice that the latter is Romulan.
-Moreover, Spock, even without any forehead make-up, does not strike anyone on Romulus as being a Vulcan during his underground operation in TNG: "Unification".
+Also, Spock, even without any forehead make-up, does not strike anyone on Romulus as being a Vulcan during his underground operation in TNG: "Unification".
 Vice versa, there is the Vulcan terrorist T'Paal/Tallera who disguises herself as a Romulan in TNG: "Gambit".
 She has pronounced cranial bones like most of the Romulans.
-Like Selak/T'Pel she might have been surgically altered for this purpose, but the simpler explanation is that Vulcans and Romulans share the same basic traits as well as the same variations.
+In a similar way as Selak/T'Pel she might have been surgically altered for this purpose, but the simpler explanation is that Vulcans and Romulans share the same basic traits as well as the same variations.

 The Romulan Talok, who poses as a Vulcan in ENT: "Kir'Shara", has been surgically altered for that purpose though.
 We see him with his original Romulan forehead bones at the end of the episode.
 The pronounced bones might be more common among Romulans.
 Perhaps some of the lower-ranking Romulans in TOS who were wearing helmets actually had them too.
 Interestingly, some Vulcans in TOS: "Amok Time" could be seen with very similar helmets.